Welcome.

 I didn't even believe in God.
 But I didn't know where else to turn.
 I didn't know what else to do.

-That was funny to me.
+It was shocking but also exciting.
 I thought: Okay.
 Okey-doke.
-I declare my life belongs to God and I lose my job six days later. hahaha.
+I declare my life belongs to God and I lose my job six days later.

 Alcoholism and cigarette smoking fell away the instant I arrived - March 2001 - and has never returned.